-1.Exhibitors may only submit honey they have produced and extracted 2022

-2.Exhibitors will determine the class for each of their entries a.
+- 1. Exhibitors may only submit honey they have produced and extracted in 2025 - 2.
+Exhibitors will determine the class for each of their entries - 3.NO Labels are permitted on bottles - 4.
+Extracted Honey will be accepted in glass containers only. - a.
 Canning Jar displays are allowed, but no bigger than 1-pint jars.
-Note: honey will show better in oval, flatsided or square clear glass containers than in round miscellaneous jars.
+Note: Honey will show better in oval, flat-sided, or square clear glass containers than in round miscellaneous jars. - b.
+Lids for canning(mason jars) must be one-piece (either 'storage' lids or one-piece mason lids).
+Plastic or metal lids are accepted for all entries.